Calsjunior/dotfiles/README.md

 ```

 ## Themes and Schemes
-This dotfiles setup includes a collection of custom themes for Caelestia Shell.
-I update these themes regularly to add new colors and fixes.
+This setup includes a custom theme bridge script that synchronizes your system in **real-time**.

+### How it works
+1. Open Caelestia launcher and type `>scheme` or `SUPER CTRL W` if you use my hypr config, and pick a theme (e.g., "everforest").
+2. The bridge script detects the change and:
+    - Updates **kitty** colors.
+    - Updates **neovim** colors via RPC.
+    - Sets a random wallpaper from `~/Pictures/Wallpapers/everforest/`.

 **To update your themes without reinstalling everything:**